sonic2kk/steamtinkerlaunch/README.md

 VRGAMEWINDOW=Trine 2
 ```

-Means, when `RUNSBSVR=1` is set in the main Trine2 config file it will autodetect above sbs tweak config and use the defined variables:
+Means, when `RUNSBSVR` is not 0 in the main Trine2 config file it will autodetect above sbs tweak config and use the defined variables:
 Trine 2 won't start it's original launcher (`ONLY_CUSTOMCMD=1`), but only the custom command `trine2_32bit.exe` and will wait for a `Trine 2` window to open in **VR**

 So in general sbs configs are automatically loaded when found and override settings in the mainconfig
-so you just have to enable `RUNSBSVR=1` in `STLCFGDIR/gamecfgs/35720.conf` and everything else is configured automatically.
+so you just have to enable `RUNSBSVR` in `STLCFGDIR/gamecfgs/35720.conf` and everything else is configured automatically.

 I added some initial preconfigured sbs tweak configs into this project.
 For now just copy them into your `SBSTWEAKDIR` directory if you want to use them.